Azure/azure-iot-sdks/c/doc/run_sample_on_raspberrypi2_raspbian.md

   make -f makefile.linux all
   ```

-- On Windows, you can use the [Device Explorer tool][device-explorer] to see the data your device is sending and receiving.
+- On Windows, you can use the [Device Explorer][device-explorer] to see the data your device is sending and receiving.

 [1]: ./media/service-bus-iot-raspberrypi-raspbian-setup/raspbian01.png